zhufengGNSS/POD_GeoscienceAustralia/README.md

 To build the `POD` ...

     $ cd pod
+    $ make

-You should now have...
+You should now have the executable 'main_orb.e'

-    pod/
-    ├── README.md

 ### Configuration File

 The `POD` Precise Orbit Determination (`./main_orb.e`) uses the configuration file:
-    ├── EQM.in
+    ├── EQM.in (Full force model equation of motion) ├── VEQ.in (For variational equations)

-### Run
+### Processing Example

+In this example the pod will perform a dynamic orbit determination for PRN04 over a 6 hour arc.
+The full gravitational force models are applied, with a cannonball model SRP model.

 To run the `POD` ...